 For more information about how to get involved with the Arts and Sciences Center for Career and Professional Success, please email or call Scott Kustis (614-247-8698).

-As alumni you have a wealth of knowledge to pass-on to astudent and you’re positioned to assist them by offering advice, answering questions and giving constructive feedback as they progress through their time at Ohio State.
+As alumni, you have a wealth of knowledge to pass on to a student.
+You’re positioned to assist them by offering advice, answering questions, and giving constructive feedback as they progress through their time at Ohio State.

 As a mentor, you will be matched one-to-one with a student for the duration of the school year.
 You and your mentee will agree upon topics to discuss and the parameters for your time together (i.e. how often you’ll meet, where you’ll meet, etc.).
 The center will provide additional resources and modules to cover with your mentee which could include, for example, Professionalism in the Workplace or Utilizing Your Arts and Sciences Degree in Today’s Business World.

-Ideal mentors are those that will be able to:
+Ideal mentors are those who will be able to:

-- Meet face-to-face a minimum of two times with their mentee,
+• Meet a minimum of two times with their mentee,

-- Provide career guidance and advice on transition from classroom to the workplace, and
+• Provide career guidance and advice on the transition from the classroom to the workplace,

 The advantages of being a mentor are plentiful, and include: increasing the value of your Arts and Sciences degree by investing in the future of our College; connecting with the College on a deeper and more personal level; gaining experience in coaching and advising; enriching your life by making a difference in someone else’s life!